 Post this; the tax slabs for all senior and super senior citizens remain the same.

-The first step is to collect all the required documents one will need to file the ITR, such as Form 16, salary slips from employer and interest certificate forms.
+The first step is to collect all the required documents one will need to file the ITR, such as Form 16, salary slips from the employer, and interest certificate forms.

 The documents aid in the calculation of total tax liability and also provide the details of tax deducted at source (TDS) from income in the financial year.

-TDS certificates should be digitally signed and the amount of tax deducted as shown in TDS certificate should match with the amount shown in the salary slip.
+TDS certificates should be digitally signed and the amount of tax deducted as shown in the TDS certificate should match the amount shown in the salary slip.

-Form 26AS is a document which shows all the details of tax that has been deducted from one’s income during the financial year and deposited against the PAN.
+Form 26AS is a document that shows all the details of tax that has been deducted from one’s income during the financial year and deposited against the PAN.

 One can download the tax credit statement, i.e., Form 26AS from the TRACES website.